Why Your Knee Feels Better... But Still Isn't Right

 How long does proper knee rehabilitation take?

-It depends on the type and severity of the injury, but most people need anywhere from 8 - 16 weeks of structured rehabilitation to fully rebuild knee capacity.
-Post-surgical recovery, such as after a knee replacement or ACL reconstruction, typically takes longer.
+This heavily depends on the type and severity of the injury, but most people need anywhere from 8 - 16 weeks of structured rehabilitation to fully rebuild knee capacity.
+Post-surgical recovery, such as after a knee replacement or ACL reconstruction, typically take a lot longer.

 Can I see a knee physiotherapist in Dublin without a GP referral?